Cardiac Catheterization for Children

 diagnostic catheterization, the provider may then:

-blood samples and measure oxygen levels in each of the 4 heart chambers and each
+Take blood samples and measure oxygen levels in each of the four heart chambers

 If